tdung-verification/RISC_V_pipelined/README.md

 <img width="1175" height="684" alt="image" src="https://github.com/user-attachments/assets/08123cba-46e2-47e1-ac2c-ab67d7b206b6" />

 This is the semester project for the course Computer Architecture at University of Technology(VNU-HCM).
-The instruction memory module is preloaded with mem.dump , implemented in RISC-V Assembly Language.
+The instruction memory is preloaded with a mem.dump file containing RISC-V machine code compiled from RISC-V assembly instructions.
+The original assembly code is provided in the assembly.txt file for reference.

 ## License